Okaloosa County Battery on Law Enforcement Attorney

 Defending Battery on a Law Enforcement Officer in Okaloosa County

 There are four elements that the State must prove in order to convict you of Battery on a Law Enforcement Officer:

 - Defendant intentionally touched or struck the victim against his or her will or caused bodily harm to the victim.

 - The victim was a law enforcement officer (see above list).

 - The defendant knew the victim was a law enforcement officer (see above list).

 - The victim was engaged in the lawful performance of his or her duties when the battery was committed.

-An experienced Okaloosa County criminal defense attorney will look at these four elements as four different opportunities to keep a conviction off of your record and keep you out of jail.
-We will look at the details of your case and talk about the best tactics and strategies to get your Battery on a Law Enforcement charge resolved without a felony conviction.
-Call our office to discuss how we can do that for you
+An experienced criminal defense attorney will look at these four elements as four different opportunities to keep a conviction off of your record and keep you out of jail.
+I will look at the details of your case and talk about the best tactics and strategy to get your Battery on a Law Enforcement charge resolved without a felony conviction.
+Call my office to discuss how I can do that for you.

-Contact an Okaloosa County Battery on a Law Enforcement Officer Lawyer
+Contact an Okaloosa County Battery on a Law Enforcement Officer Attorney

-Don’t leave your future in the hands of a Public Defender who you may not even speak with before court.
 Call Flaherty Defense Firm today to get all the answers you need before going to your first court date.
-We are available 24/7 at (850) 243-6097 and we are ready to take the stress that you have been dealing with off of your shoulders and defend you or your loved one.
+I am available 24/7 at (850) 243-6097.
+I am ready to take the stress off of your shoulders and defend you or your loved one.